Master of Science in Petroleum Geosciences Engineering

 - Computational Reservoir and Well Modeling Year 1 / Semester 1

-This course gives an introduction to how mathematical models can be used to describe flow processes taking place in reservoirs and wells.
+This course gives an introduction to how mathematical models and computational methods can be used to describe flow processes taking place in reservoirs and wells.
 The student will get an introduction to how such models can be solved by analytical and numerical techniques.
 Models in general are very much used in the petroleum industry.

 Read more about Computational Reservoir and Well ModelingStudy points: 10

 - Economics and Decision Analysis for Engineers Year 1 / Semester 1

 This course teaches the skills required for a key component of an Engineer's job - creating value by making decisions that yield optimal returns on the allocation of human and financial resources.
 Engineers perform technical work to support the business objectives of the organization they work for (corporation, government).
 It is therefore important that they understand that business because it will influence the judgments they make.

 Economic evaluations provide the main source of the organization's information by which investment and operational decisions are made regarding the most effective use of resources.
 There are many subtleties and assumptions that underlie the apparently straight-forward economic calculations that are often seen.
 Consequently, a fundamental understanding of the concepts behind economic evaluation and of techniques for performing them within a petroleum context, are essential skills.

 The many uncertainties inherent to the offshore business create considerable uncertainty in the value that can be realized from resource-allocation decisions.
 Consequently, there will be a strong emphasis on evaluating the impacts of uncertainty, managing its resultant risks and planning to exploit its up-side potential.